julita-w-chylinska/Blinkit-Sales-Analysis-PowerBI-PowerQuery/README.md

 **Level**: Intermediate

 This project demonstrates data analysis of blinkit, an Indian last-minute grocery delivery app.
-The goal was to analyze sales with operational data to uncover insights for business improvement but also to present data to the client in the most accessible way possible.
+The goal was to analyze sales and operational data to uncover insights for business improvement and present the findings on a dashboard in a clear and accessible way for the client.
 The analysis involved data preparation, transformation, calculation and visualization using **Power BI** and **Power Query**.

 ![Dashboard Overview](blinkit_report_PrtSc_1_FIXED.png)